CodeofHuang/ICDF-Net/README.md

 # Dataset Preparation

-The code supports commonly used heterogeneous remote sensing change detection datasets.

-The dataset should be organized according to the following structure:
+Please organize the dataset according to the following structure:

     dataset/
     ├── train/